- Men and emotions

 At the start of each year, many of us make new year resolutions, and many of us fail to keep them.
 So why is change so hard?

 A new year, a new start… how many times have we said that over the years?
-Below are some tips on why change is so hard.

 We are creatures of habit and can be very comfortable living in a world of routine behaviour.
 Take this example; you set a goal to eat healthily, so you want to cut back on takeaway meals.
 You’re determined to make it happen, but the next day you get home late from work, and you’re hungry and tired, so you go back to your habit of ordering takeaway.
 It’s easy to do and comfortable.